JordiRos/remoteimgui/README.md

 Remote ImGui is an extension for https://github.com/ocornut/imgui to allow viewing and interacting with an ImGui app from another device in the same network.
 To make it easier client is a web application, so just open a browser with WebGL/Websockets (v13) compatibility and enjoy!

-The basic principle is that ImGui app will encode and send all rendering data to a Websockets client, so it will render exactly what you see in your device.
+The basic principle is that ImGui app will encode and send all rendering data to a Websockets client, so client will render exactly what you see in your host app.
-Encoded data uses a previous frema delta + LZ4 encoding.
-Delta ensures that most of the time there will be zeroes, so this is very easy and fast to compress.
+Encoded data uses a previous frema delta + LZ4 encoding - this ensures that most of the time there will be zeroes, so this is very easy and fast to compress.
 Keyframes of full data are/can be sent periodically.

-Host device can also listen to remote input messages (mouse/keyboard), allowing interacting from the remote too.
+Host app can also listen to remote input messages (mouse/keyboard), allowing interacting from the remote device.

 Setup Client